JacyGao/eagameslib-api/README.md

 <b>Kick off the service</b>

-Make sure you are in the service base location
+Make sure you are in the service base location:

     cd $GOPATH/src/github.com/eagames

-Build all binaries in developmenet environment and kick off the service by running
+Build all binaries in developmenet environment and kick off the service by running:

     tools/all.sh